Nigel

 soft sediments biotope classification for the UK on behalf of the

-JNCC and has also developed predictive benthic models (e.g. MARINPACS).
+JNCC and has also developed predictive benthic invertebrate models (e.g. MARINPACS).

 James has undertaken a wide range of UK/European research projects